seanstory/ddos-detect/README.md

 ##### Kafka

+Clean up any previous content with:  `rm -r /tmp/kafka-logs` and `rm -r /tmp/zookeeper/`

 You can start a local kafka cluster by running `./src/test/resources/install_kafka.sh target/`

 This will prompt you to answer if you'd like to start zookeeper and kafka, then download, install,